ViktorFairuschin/vae/README.md

 The first term on the right-hand side of equation (7) is the expected likelihood which encourages the variational density q(z) of the latent variables to explain the observations well.
-The second term is the negative KL divergence, which encourages the variation density q(z) to be close to the prior p(z).
+The second term is the negative KL divergence, which encourages the variational density q(z) to be close to the prior p(z).

 Another property of the ELBO that explains its name is that it defines